 Because occupations involving physical labor dominate the local economy, Cutler is generally considered to be a blue-collar town.
 70.55% of the Cutler workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Cutler is a town of farmers, fishers, or foresters, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Cutler who work in farm management occupations (26.24%), healthcare suport services (8.16%), and office and administrative support (7.51%).

-As is often the case in a small town, Cutler doesn't have a public transportation system that people use for their commute.
+Cutler is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Cutler in 2022 was $21,598, which is low income relative to California and the nation.
 This equates to an annual income of $86,392 for a family of four.
 However, Cutler contains both very wealthy and poor people as well.